How to Save for a Car if You’re Just Looking… or Need a New Ride ASAP

 Ain’t no shame in going the used route, either.

 Lower monthly payments, insurance premiums and registration costs might make buying a used car more appealing.
-If you save up, you can purchase a used car in one shot.
+And if you save up, you can purchase a used car in one shot.

 But if you buy a car without a warranty, you may pay extra for maintenance and repair costs.
 Know what compromises you’re willing to make ahead of time.

-Now that you know what is affordable, it’s time to calculate down payments, monthly payments and associated costs.
+Now that you know what is affordable, it’s time to calculate down payments, monthly payments (if you’re financing) and associated costs.

 How Much to Put Down on a Car